pagkly/Zed/Investopedia3/How Strategic Management Works.md

 How Strategic Management Works
 ## What Is Strategic Management?

 Strategic management is the management of an organization’s resources to achieve its goals and objectives.
-Strategic management involves setting objectives, analyzing the competitive environment, analyzing the internal organization, evaluating strategies, and ensuring that management rolls out the strategies [across the organization](https://www.investopedia.com/terms/m/mckinsey-7s-model.asp).
+Strategic management involves setting objectives, analyzing the competitive environment, analyzing the internal organization, evaluating strategies, and ensuring that management rolls out the strategies [[across the organization]](https://www.investopedia.com/terms/m/mckinsey-7s-model.asp).

 ## Understanding Strategic Management